Meet the literary translators who have stayed at National Centre for Writing, Dragon Hall as a Visible Communities translator in residence.

 Nadiyah Abdullatif is a translator and editor based in Scotland.
 She translates from Arabic, French and Spanish into English.
 She is currently working on an English co-translation of a Lebanese graphic novel, Murabba wa Laban by Lena Merhej, an extract of which recently appeared in literary arts publication The Markaz Review.
 She is also a copy editor for Asymptote, one of the leading online journals of literature in translation.
-This will be her first residency.
-She wishes to spend the residency time working on literature from the Indian Ocean islands, and in particular, from Mauritius, the country of her birth.
 She holds an undergraduate degree from the University of St Andrews in Modern Languages (Arabic and Spanish) and International Relations and a Masters in Islamic and Middle Eastern Studies from the University of Edinburgh.

 Dawid Mobolaji is a Polish-Nigerian writer and translator based in London, England.
 Born and raised by the seasides of West Pomerania, he works between English and native Polish.
 His first project, currently looking for publication in Poland, tackled translating selected works by award-winning English poet Andrew McMillan.
 Previously, he has written reviews and short fiction for Era (formerly known as Savage) at University College London as well as poems printed in small college pamphlets.
 He currently lives and works as a hospital doctor in a small but busy hospital in London.
 Outside translation work, he is currently working on a literary suspense novel.